 The Portfolio Committee on Justice and Correctional Services has called for comments and public participation on the latest version of the Cybercrimes Bill.
+The deadline to submit your comments has been extended to Thursday 10 August 2017.
 Your participation and comment are vitally important to the process to ensure we end up with a good law that is not open to abuse.
 It is essential that the public (including you) voice your opinion on this latest version.
 Have your say on a law that:

 - could be used by the NPA to prosecute you (or your CEO) for committing a crime,

 - will create significant compliance obligations for ECSPs, financial institutions and anyone who has critical information infrastructure,

 - will have a significant impact on you and your organisation,

 - will affect all of us in our personal capacities, and

 - will determine how South Africa deals with cybercrime.

 You can make a written submission to Parliament by emailing Mr V Ramaano by Thursday, 10 August 2017.
 Drafting written submissions to Parliament can be daunting and there are strict guidelines that are set by Parliament.
 There are also other guidelines in the form of an Infographic.